jmyers7/stats-book-materials/homework/8-homework.md

 Suppose that $X$ and $Y$ are two independent, continuous random variables.
 Prove that $E(XY) = E(X)E(Y)$.
 (This is [Theorem 8.2](https://mml.johnmyersmath.com/stats-book/chapters/08-more-prob.html#ind-expect-thm) in the book.)

-## Problem 2: Expectation of a transformation of uniform variables
+## Problem 2: Expectation of a transformation of an IID random sample

 _From [Section 8.1](https://mml.johnmyersmath.com/stats-book/chapters/08-more-prob.html#expectations-and-joint-distributions)_.